 In military aviation, a sortie is a combat mission.
 In RAF pilot log books, combat missions are typically underlined in red.

-Analysis of F/O Andrew Cole’s RAF log book shows he flew 51 combat missions with his crew totalling 109 hours and 25 mins combat flying.
-That crew consisted of: P/O Errol Walton Barrow RAF (Navigator & Bomber), F/SGT Leo Leslie J Schultz RAAF (Wireless/Air gunner) and F/SGT Robert Allen “Shorty” Stewart RAAF (Wireless/Air gunner).
+Analysis of F/O Andrew Cole’s RAF log book shows he flew 51 combat missions with his crew totalling 109 hours and 25 mins combat flying time.
+That crew consisted of: P/O Errol Walton Barrow RAF (Navigator & Bomber), F/SGT Leo Leslie Schultz RAAF (Wireless/Air gunner) and F/SGT Robert Allen “Shorty” Stewart RAAF (Wireless/Air gunner).

 P/O Errol Barrow was not part of the crew for 3 sorties between 28th February 1945 and 10th March 1945.
-Barrow flew 48 sorties giving him 103 hours and 25 mins combat flying.
+Barrow flew 48 sorties giving him 103 hours and 25 mins combat flying time.

 |P/O Errol Barrow Sorties||Date||Aircraft Type-Number||Sortie||Flight time (h:mm)||Base||Notes|